CarlosMC/stargazers-cmc/README.md

 # stargazers-cmc

-Thiss is a Go-lang app that gets the Stars count from the following git repositories using go-github library to consume the github Rest api.
+This is a Go-lang app that gets the Stars count from the following git repositories using go-github library to consume the github Rest api.
 It uses Github OAuth Tokens for auntentication.

 - 996icu/996.ICU